Edinburgh Living Landscape

 Nature in your neighbourhood

-The Edinburgh Living Landscape is a partnership project that will create, restore and connect green areas of the city to make attractive and biodiverse landscapes, enjoyed by residents and visitors.
+The Edinburgh Living Landscape is a partnership project that creates, restores and connects green areas of the city to make attractive and biodiverse landscapes.
 Landscapes will be healthy, nature rich and resilient to climate change.

 How a Living Landscape looks

 Edinburgh Living Landscape means changes to how some of our outdoor spaces will look.
-The project involves a range of measures such as
+The project involves measures such as

 - creating floral meadows

 - reducing how often some areas of grass are cut and allowing natural grassland to thrive

 - mowing pathways through areas of longer grass so they can still be explored and enjoyed